 The initial investment for a generator involves more than just the unit itself; it’s the total cost of getting it set up and running.
 The final price for a residential standby generator installation depends heavily on your property’s existing infrastructure.
 If your home is already connected to a natural gas line, the hookup process can be fairly straightforward.
 However, if a line needs to be extended to your property, that can add to the expense.
 For propane generators, you’ll need a dedicated storage tank installed, and the cost will vary based on its size and whether you choose an above-ground or buried option.
 Every home is unique, so a professional site assessment is the best way to get a clear picture of the total upfront cost.

-Long-Term Running Costs
+Long-Term Fuel Costs and Availability

 Once your generator is installed, its primary ongoing expense is fuel.
 This is where natural gas often has a distinct advantage.
 As a utility-supplied fuel, natural gas is generally more affordable than propane—sometimes costing as little as 40% of the price of propane for the same amount of power.
 Over the 20- to 30-year lifespan of your generator, these fuel savings can add up substantially, especially if you live in an area with frequent or prolonged power outages.
 While the initial investment is a key factor, considering the long-term running costs is just as crucial for your financial planning.
 To help manage this important home upgrade, we offer several Generac financing options.